ksawesome/CS399-paper/README.md

 ## Build Instructions
 1. **Requirements:**
   - LaTeX distribution (MiKTeX or TeX Live 2024+)
   - Python 3.8+
-   - [Pygments](https://pygments.org/) (for minted code listings)
 2. **Compile the paper:**
   - Run: `latexmk -pdf -outdir=build main.tex`
-   - If using minted, ensure `-shell-escape` is enabled and `pygmentize` is installed.
 3. **View output:**
    - Final PDF: `build/main.pdf`

 ## Notes
-- All code listings use the `minted` package for syntax highlighting.
-If you encounter errors, ensure `pygmentize` is installed and no deprecated minted options are present in `preamble.sty`.
-- For a comparison of `minted` vs `listings`, see the paper or ask for a summary.
+- Code listings now rely on the `listings` package with a custom style defined in `preamble.sty`; no external syntax highlighter is required.
+- If you previously enabled `-shell-escape` for minted, it is no longer necessary for the default build.

 ## License
 This work is licensed under the MIT License.
 See `LICENSE` for details.